 Stick Mostly to Lines and Bars

 With only a few exceptions, Google Analytics’ powerful analytics platform is built almost entirely on what we call the kings of data visualization – lines and bars.
 Google Analytics has recently added treemaps to their Acquisition reports and Cohort Analysis, which are essentially highlight tables, are currently in Beta.
 They also use scatterplots in the aforementioned Motion Charts and we’re sad to say, pie charts make several appearances (by the way, Don’t Use Pie Charts).

 Even with those other chart types, lines and bars dominate the dozens of available reports in Google Analytics, and for good reason.
 These simple chart types have been getting the job done for more than 200 years now, and in most cases, continue to be the best starting point for sharing trends and comparisons in data visualization.

 Include Comparisons Such as Year over Year

-When I develop data visualizations, I am constantly trying to avoid the dreaded question, “So What?”
-If I hear this question, it means I did not do a good enough job communicating the stories in the data.
+When we develop data visualizations, we are constantly trying to avoid the dreaded question, “So What?”
+If we hear this question, it means we did not do a good enough job communicating the stories in the data.
 One way to avoid this awkward conversation about why you’ve spent days developing a data visualization that doesn’t tell anybody anything… is to use comparisons.

 Google Analytics allows you to compare your selected dates to a custom secondary range, the previous period of the same range (i.e. 15 days vs. 15 days) or to that same date range versus the prior year.
 Similar functionality can be set up in Tableau using parameters.